/109. Convert Sorted List to Binary Search Tree

 Example 2

-Input: ListNode(-5, ListNode(-2, ListNode(0, ListNode(7, ListNode(10)))))
+Input: ListNode(-5, ListNode(-2, ListNode(0, ListNode(3, ListNode(8)))))

-Explanation: BST root is 0, left subtree is -5->-2, right subtree is 10->7.
+Explanation: The BST is height-balanced with root 0, left subtree -5 -> -2, right subtree 3 -> 8.

 Constraints